philipahNOV/maze-2025/README.md

 #### Heuristic

-The Manhattan distance works well for grid-based maps:
+The Manhattan distance works well for this maze because A* operates on a discrete grid, only allowing 4-directional movement.
+It accurately estimates how far the ball is from its goal by summing the number of grid steps it needs to take along the X and Y directions.

 ```python
 def heuristic(a, b):